IroncladDev/Amjad-GPT/training/docs/hosting/databases/postgresql-on-replit.md

    const knex = require("knex")({
      // We are using PostgreSQL
      client: "postgres",
-     // Use the secret we provide to connect to the Database
+     // Use the `DATABASE_URL` environment variable we provide to connect to the Database
+     // It is included in your Replit environment automatically (no need to set it up)
      connection: process.env.DATABASE_URL,

      // Optionally, you can use connection pools to increase query performance